← Reference Deep-Dives Reference Deep-Dive · Updated · 10 min read

 Research programs that run consistently over time accumulate context that makes each successive study more valuable — you can distinguish genuine shifts from noise, track whether interventions worked, and calibrate models against historical baselines that don't exist for teams running one-off studies.
 The compounding value of continuous research means that a smaller but consistent budget allocation often produces better intelligence than larger but infrequent investments in research.

 User Intuition's $20 per interview pricing makes it economically practical to run continuous customer research — weekly or monthly pulses across small samples — rather than batching all research into quarterly or annual studies.
-With results in 48 to 72 hours and a 4M+ participant panel, teams can build a cadenced research program that generates compounding intelligence without the cost structure that traditionally made continuous research a luxury.
+With results in 24-48 hours and a 4M+ participant panel, teams can build a cadenced research program that generates compounding intelligence without the cost structure that traditionally made continuous research a luxury.
 Studies start at $200, so even teams with limited research budgets can maintain meaningful research frequency.

 Get Started